vitalii-samoilenko/voicemeeter-deskband/doc/ui/base.md

 ##### State control

-Maintains and updates internal state, displays a glyph as state visual representation
+Maintains internal state, reacts to user input with state change, promotes updated state to the system, displays a glyph as state visual representation

 ![State control](state_control.svg)